django/deps/draft/0006-channels.rst

 Motivation
 ==========

-The primary motivation for Channels is that of a percieved gap in Django's abilities; as the Web grows and evolves, the original view-based design has lasted surprisingly well, but is starting to chafe when presented with some of the new technologies the web is growing, particularly WebSockets.
+The primary motivation for channels is that of a percieved gap in Django's abilities; as the Web grows and evolves, the original view-based design has lasted surprisingly well, but is starting to chafe when presented with some of the new technologies the web is growing, particularly WebSockets.